 The Trust recognizes financial assets or financial liabilities designated as trading securities on a trade date basis - the date it commits to purchase or sell the instruments.
-From this date any gains and losses arising from changes in fair value of the assets or liabilities are recognized in the statements of comprehensive income.
+From this date, any gains and losses arising from changes in fair value of the assets or liabilities are recognized in the statements of comprehensive income.

 Other financial assets are derecognized when, and only when, the contractual rights to the cash flows from the asset expire; or when the Trust transfers the financial asset and substantially all the risks and rewards of ownership of the asset to another entity.
-The Trust derecognizes financial liabilities when, and only when, the Trust's obligations are discharged, cancelled or they expire.
+The Trust derecognizes financial liabilities when, and only when, the Trust's obligations are discharged, cancelled or expire.

-(e) Investment transactions and income recognition:
+(e) Income recognition:

-Investment transactions are accounted for on the trade date.
 Interest income is accrued daily and dividend income is recognized on the ex-dividend date.

 The interest for distribution purposes shown on the statements of comprehensive income represents the coupon interest received by the Trust accounted for on an accrual basis.
-The Trust does not amortize premiums paid or discounts received on the purchase of fixed income securities except for zero coupon bonds which are amortized on a straight line basis.
+The Trust does not amortize premiums paid or discounts received on the purchase of fixed income securities except for zero coupon bonds which are amortized on a straight-line basis.